0x1DOCD00D/HiCOND/README.md

 		>> genconfig.py, is used to generate the test configurations that meet the format of the Csmith configuration.

+        >> OriSwarm.py, is the original Swarm Testing way which it's called OriSwarm baseline in our paper.

+        >> VarSwarm.py, is the variant Swarm Testing way which it's called VarSwarm baseline in our paper.

 	3) data, which includes the data that is used in the searching process in our study.
 There are six files:

 		>> prob.txt, is the default test configuration of Csmith